viquta/MrGrammar/docs/04-sequence-diagrams.md

 #### Token Refresh

-15. If an API request returns `401 Unauthorized` (expired access token), the frontend intercepts the error.
+15. The backend supports refresh-token rotation via `POST /api/auth/token/refresh/` when a client presents a valid refresh token.
-16. The frontend sends `POST /api/auth/token/refresh/` with the stored refresh token.
+16. The current frontend stores the refresh token in `localStorage`, but its API client does **not** yet implement automatic `401` interception, refresh, and retry.
-17. The backend validates the refresh token, generates a new access/refresh pair (rotation enabled), and returns them.
-The frontend updates `localStorage` with the new tokens and retries the original request.
+17. If automatic refresh is added later, the client-side flow would call the refresh endpoint, replace both stored tokens, and retry the failed request.

 ### Implementation References